PrimeLens/learning-ES6-etc/README.md

 - Shorthand Properties in ES6

-- (not done yet) Object Enhancements in ES6
+- Object Enhancements in ES6

-- (not done yet) Using the ES6 spread operator
+- Using the ES6 spread operator

 - (not done yet) String Templates in ES6